praj-bellakka/tp/docs/UserGuide.md

 ####  Setting age: `age /set`
-Sets the user's age in years.
+Sets your age in years.

 Format: `age /set AGE`
 - `AGE` is an integer between 12 and 100